 Daniel Allen Butler is a maritime and military historian, the author (through July 2015) of ten books.
 Some of his previous works include “Unsinkable”–the Full Story of RMS Titanic; Distant Victory-the Battle of Jutland and the Allied Triumph in the First World War; The Age of Cunard-A Transatlantic History, 1839-2003; The Other Side of the Night: The Carpathia, the Californian, and the Night the Titanic was Lost; The Burden of Guilt: How Germany Shattered the Last Days of Peace, Summer 1914; and Shadow of the Sultan’s Realm: the Destruction of the Ottoman Empire and the Creation of the Modern Middle East.

 Educated at Hope College, Grand Valley State University, and the University of Erlangen, Butler served in the United States Army, then worked as a wage-slave before becoming a full time author.
 He is an internationally-recognized authority on maritime subjects and a popular guest-speaker, having given presentations at the National Archives in Washington DC, the Mariners Museum, and in the United Kingdom.
 He has also been frequently included in the on-board enrichment series of Cunard’s Queen Elizabeth 2 and Queen Mary 2, as well as the ships of the Royal Caribbean and Norwegian cruise lines.

 Butler’s newest book, Field Marshal–The Life and Death of Erwin Rommel, was published in July 2015 by Casemate Publishing.
 He is currently at work on three new non-fiction writing projects: Pearl — the 7th Day of December 1941; TANK!
-The Battle of Arracourt; and The Last Stand of the Wolfpacks — Convoy ONS 5 and Winning the Battle of the Atlantic; as well as two new fiction projects: and The Prometheus Letter — Book Three of the Blade Files, and The Prometheus Letter — Book Three of the Blade Files, these last two part of his new foray into the world of cyberpunk adventure fiction.
+The Battle of Arracourt; and The Last Stand of the Wolfpacks — Convoy ONS 5 and Winning the Battle of the Atlantic; as well as two new fiction projects: and The Prometheus Letter — Book Three of the Blade Files, and The Cassandra Concept — Book Four of the Blade Files; these last two part of his new foray into the world of cyberpunk adventure fiction.